eclipse-sumo/sumo/docs/web/docs/NETEDIT.md

 circles are drawn instead of detailed junction shapes which can improve visibility.

+#### Changing Elevation #####
+When checking the 'Elevation' checkbox, elevation of junctions and existing geometry points can be modified by dragging the with the mouse (with their x,y coordinates remaining unchanged).
+At the same time, the numerical elevation value will be displayed for every junction and geometry point.
+It is useful to combine this with [elevation or sloope coloring](Networks/Elevation.md#visualizing_elevation_data).

 #### Moving Object Selections

 - When selecting neighboring edges and dragging one of them, the